Parasitic Wasp

 License: CC-BY-NC-SA.

-On an otherwise normal Summer day this eccentric bird began following people our yard.
+On an otherwise normal Summer day this eccentric bird began following people around our yard.

-For reasons unknown to us, this Black-shouldered Masked Lapwing (Vanellus miles ssp. novaehollandiae) has formed an attachment with humans, and it continued to come back almost every day and follow people around.
-It wasn't interesting in being hand-fed, but it quickly learned to associate gardening with food.
+For reasons unknown to us, this Black-shouldered Masked Lapwing (Vanellus miles ssp. novaehollandiae) has formed an attachment with humans, and she continued to come back almost every day and follow people around.
+She wasn't interested in being hand-fed, but she quickly learned to associate gardening with food.

-Over time it earned the name "Lanky", due to its long legs and ungraceful movement.
+Over time she earned the name "Lanky", due to her long legs and ungraceful movement.

 See the corresponding iNaturalist post.